 Energy-from-Waste and Biomass Energy waste market

-Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from-Waste plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by the end of 2020, and from biomass energy plants.
+Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from- Waste (EfW) plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste and from biomass energy plants.
 These facilities produce air pollution control residues (APCR) also known as fly ash and a further residue known as intermediate bottom ash (IBA).
 The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF).
 This market is expected to grow at 8% compound average growth rate through to 2024 (Source: Tolvik).
-Disappointingly, due to funding cycles and operational issues, no new incinerators came online in 2019.
-With this background, it is particularly pleasing that the Group was able to grow ash volumes in 2019 by 12%.
+With new incinerators having come on-line as well as winning ash contracts from existing plants it is pleasing that the Group was able to grow municipal ash volumes in 2020 by 38%.
 The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long-term competitive position in this market.
 It was therefore particularly pleasing that Augean North has been granted a Recovery Code for its Port Clarence site.

 Construction waste market

 Construction soils are a key volume input to the Group’s landfill sites.
 The volume of these soils available to the Group is variable and linked to activity in the construction sector, including the progress of large-scale infrastructure projects.
 The market for these soils, by nature, is not operated on a long-term contracted basis.
 It is sensitive to the prevailing market spot price, influenced by haulage costs and thus proximity to the disposal site.